-Note: While I receive compensation for my participation as a FICO brand ambassador, opinions are mine.
+Note: While we receive compensation for our participation as a FICO brand ambassador, opinions are that of Clever Girl Finance.

 Before you go and apply for credit, it’s important to understand where your credit stands.

 Knowing where your credit stands is helpful because one of the important things lenders will look at to determine whether to offer you a loan is the strength of your credit.

 When you apply for financing, lenders use your credit reports and your FICO® Scores, that is based on the data in your credit reports, to determine your creditworthiness.

 While your credit reports contain information collected on your track record of handling debt, your FICO® Scores summarize how likely you are to repay a new debt obligation.

 It’s also important to know that while FICO® Scores are used by 90% of the top lenders, lenders use different versions of FICO® Scores depending on the type of financing you plan to secure (a mortgage versus an auto loan, for example).
 The FICO Score 8 is still the most widely used version, while FICO Score 9 is gaining traction and includes a more nuanced treatment of medical collection accounts.